by Phyllis Theermann May 15, 2019 Clean Energy electric car EV hybrid plug in save money

 To join now, visit https://www.bringyourowncharger.com/wellesley

 Then simply program your vehicle to charge between the hours of 10pm and noon Monday to Friday or anytime on the weekend, and upload a photo of the schedule.

 To learn more about this program visit www.wellesleyma.gov/byoc or contact the Town’s partner, Sagewell at 781-303-4994 or firstname.lastname@example.org with any questions.

-by Administrator January 17, 2019 energy savings National Grid no cost energy audit save money Sustainable Energy Commitee Tolles Parsons Center Wellesley Municipal Light plant winter heating
+by Administrator May 14, 2019 cooling energy savings National Grid no cost energy audit save money summer Sustainable Energy Commitee Tolles Parsons Center Wellesley Municipal Light plant winter heating

 The Wellesley Municipal Light Plant and National Grid offer no-cost energy audits, free light bulbs and significant rebates and assistance on insulation, heating equipment and appliances.
 The seminar will familiarize you with the home audit process.